doldsimo/lti-1.3-canvas-lms/README.md

 - `url` where is the Canvas instance hosted
 - `name` domainname from hosted instance
 - `clientId` id from Canvas for lti plugin (check step 3 [Create developer key for external LTI app](#3-create-developer-key-for-external-lti-app))
-- `authenticationEndpoint` Endpoint for lit
+- `authenticationEndpoint` Endpoint for lti
 - `accesstokenEndpoint` Endpoint for oauth token
 - `authConfig` key url